Can I File Bankruptcy on a Car Title Loan?

-A bad financial situation can lead many people to consider filing for bankruptcy to get out from underneath a mountain of debt.
+A bad financial situation can lead many people to consider filing for bankruptcy to get out of a mountain of debt.
 But what about your car title loan?
 You wonder, can you file bankruptcy on a title loan?
-This guide can help you understand the car title loan and bankruptcy better.
+This guide can help you understand car title loan and bankruptcy better.

-When you need money quickly, you can go to a title loan company and secure a car title loan.
+When you need money quickly, you can go to TFC Title Loans and secure a car title loan.
 The company loans you money based on the value of your vehicle, and they hold a lien on your car or truck while you pay the funds back along with interest.

 You make your payments over an agreed-upon period.
 After you pay the money and interest to the company, they return the title of your car without a lien back to you.